Countly/countly-sdk-documentation/web/next.md

 // Provide your app key that you retrieved from Countly dashboard Countly.app_key = "YOUR_APP_KEY";

 // Provide your server IP or name.
-Use try.count.ly or us-try.count.ly
-// or asia-try.count.ly for EE trial server.
 // If you use your own server, make sure you have https enabled if you use
 // https below.
 Countly.url = "https://yourdomain.com";